coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iii-operation/verifying-stake-pool-operation.md

 - `stakeGo` displays the stakes delegated to your pool in the previous epoch
 - `stakeSet` displays the stakes delegated to your pool in the current epoch
-- `stakeMark` displays the stakes currently delegated to your pool in the next epoch
+- `stakeMark` displays the stakes currently delegated to your pool for the next epoch

 ## Finding Your Stake Pool Using a Block Explorer<a href="#explorer" id="explorer"></a>